Welcome to Healing the Split

 The split between the biology you can measure and the life you are actually living.

-Why so many people in their thirties, forties, and fifties feel like they are dying inside a body that is, technically, fine.
+Why so many people in their thirties, forties, and fifties feel like they are disappearing inside a body that is, technically, fine.

-The hormones, the gut, the vagus nerve, the circadian system, the stress physiology.
-But also the marriage, the job, the grief, the silence, the inheritance.
+Hormones, gut health, the vagus nerve, circadian rhythm, and stress physiology — but also the marriage, the job, the grief, the silence, and the inheritance.
 Both halves.
 Always both halves.

 Who this is for